survivorbat/go-workshop/api/basics/exercises.md

 ## Before you begin

-Go has a few compile-check in place that force you to write better code.
+Go has a few compile-checks in place that force you to write better code.
 One of these checks is for unused variables.
 If you declare a variable but don't use it, Go will call you